-NCDOT's Litter Management database, which was upgraded in February 2018, has continued to make reporting litter pickups easier and accessible for all groups.
+NCDOT's Litter Management database has continued to make reporting litter pickups easier and accessible for all groups.

 NCDOT's Litter Sweeps are typically held the last two weeks of April and September.
 The department provides volunteers with gloves, safety vests, and bags for use in roadside litter removal.
 The department also provides additional manpower during Litter Sweeps for litter cleanup, removal, and immediate disposal of bags filled with trash from NCDOT roadsides.